The Digital Actuary Conference (Virtual Summit)

 Now, I can't begin to tell you how many unforeseen obstacles arose:

-- Speakers that had committed but then mysteriously disappeared off the face of the planet (my final 22 committed speakers were all amazing).
+- Conference speakers that had committed but then mysteriously disappeared off the face of the planet (my final 22 committed speakers were all amazing).

 - Videos that weren't playing correctly after editing.